192.168.1.1 Router Login.

 - You will be directed to the router user login screen.
 On the login screen, enter your router username and password.

-I Have Forgotten my Router Admin Username and Password.
+I Forgot my Router Admin Username and Password.

 If you do not know your router username or password, then you probably never changed the router’s default settings.
 All routers come with a default username and password (factory setting).
 We have added a list of default router usernames and passwords here.

 Many newer router models will have the default login username and password listed on the back of the actual router.

 If you have forgotten your own user-generated router username and password, you can reset your router password to the default password settings.

 I Can’t Open my Router Admin Login Page.
 What Did I Do Wrong?

 If you cannot open your router’s admin page, then it may be because:

 - Your router’s IP may not be 192.168.1.1.
 Try entering 192.168.0.1, 192.168.2.1, 192.168.1.254 or 10.0.0.1 in your browser’s address bar.